Blue Sky Habitat Fund

 Sandy River, Clackamas County, Oregon

-The goal of this project is to benefit Sandy basin salmon and steelhead by restoring natural stream processes so that high quality habitat is self-sustaining over time.
-This project will address primary limiting factors by increasing side channel habitat/floodplain connectivity and large wood abundance on the Salmon River, Boulder Creek, Clear Fork, and Zigzag River.
-Restoration actions include reactivation of flow to historic side channels and floodplain habitat, construction of large wood habitat structures, and placement of additional large wood in side channels and on stream margins.
+This project benefits Sandy basin salmon and steelhead by restoring natural stream processes so that high quality habitat is self-sustaining over time.
+This project addresses primary limiting factors by increasing side channel habitat/ floodplain connectivity and large wood abundance on the Salmon River, Boulder Creek, Clear Fork, and Zigzag River.
+Restoration actions included reactivation of flow to historic side channels and floodplain habitat, construction of large wood habitat structures, and placement of additional large wood in side channels and on stream margins.
 Work is on public land managed by the BLM and USFS located near Zigzag, Oregon.
 This project is part of a large-scale, multi-year effort.
+Native fish benefited: Coho, Spring Chinook and Winter steelhead (adult spawning and juvenile rearing).

 Slate Creek Dam Removals – WaterWatch of Oregon